 We are sorry, but we cannot make appointments directly with pet owners.
 Appointments need to be scheduled by your veterinarian.
 Please contact your regular veterinarian to request that they contact Mettasound for an ultrasound examination.
-If you are looking for a new family vet or need ultrasound services, just contact us for recomendations!
+If you are looking for a new family vet or need ultrasound services, just contact us for recommendations!

 People are most familiar with the type of ultrasonography known as a sonogram which allows a sonographer or physician to view the fetus of a pregnant woman.
 Many people have also heard of an echocardiogram which is an ultrasound of the heart.

 Ultrasound is like ordinary sound except it has a frequency higher than humans can hear.
 The sound is reflected off of internal structures.
 The returning echoes are then received by the transducer and converted by an electronic instrument into an image on a monitor.
 It is similar to how the sonar on a ship works.
 Extensive training is required in order to correctly obtain and interpret these images.

 An ultrasound is exam is not painful, however, slight discomfort from pressure may be experienced.
 In general, animals do not need to be anesthetized for this procedure, but sedatives may be necessary for those animals that are aggressive or anxious.
 A water soluble gel and sometimes alcohol is applied over the area to be examined and the transducer is placed on the skin (the pet’s hair coat over the area to be examined will typically need to be shaved).
 Ultrasonography may also be used in guiding the needle for sampling of internal organs and centesis.

 Widespread use in human and veterinary medicine for many years has not revealed any harmful effects with the use of ultrasonography.